magic-YuanTian/Selective-Prompt-Anchoring/README.md

 ### 🛠️ Alternative: Direct Usage with `model.generate()`

+(⭐️ **Recommended for developers**)

-*⭐️ This option is more compatible with Hugging Face API and potentially supports more parameters and models. **Recommended for developers**.*
+*This option is more compatible with Hugging Face API and potentially supports more parameters and models.*

 ```python
 import torch